 $ docker run -d -p 80:80 docker/getting-started

 You’ll notice a few flags being used.
 Here’s some more info on them:

 -d- run the container in detached mode (in the background)

 -p 80:80- map port 80 of the host to port 80 in the container

 You can combine single character flags to shorten the full command.
 As an example, the command above could be written as:

 Before going too far, we want to highlight the Docker Dashboard, which gives you a quick view of the containers running on your machine.
 The Docker Dashboard is available for Mac and Windows.
 It gives you quick access to container logs, lets you get a shell inside the container, and lets you easily manage container lifecycle (stop, remove, etc.).

-Windows.
+Docker Desktop manual.
 If you open the dashboard

 now, you will see this tutorial running!
 The container name (